 Here at The Critics Agree, we’re always looking for new and exciting ways to improve our brand.
-Whether it’s creating a semi-exclusive hashtag or replacing Gone Flixin with the kind of different Kind of Blu, the experimentation never ends!
+Whether it’s creating a semi-exclusive hashtag or developing movie-themed accessories for newborns, the experimentation never ends!

 For years, John and I have admired the folks at The Criterion Collection.
 Their dedication to seeking out and preserving planet Earth’s most important films has been a huge inspiration to us both.
-And while we’d love to contribute in a similar manner to the ever-growing home video market, we unfortunately lack the suitable funds to acquisition anything more than a student film.
+And while we’d love to contribute in a similar manner to the ever-growing home video market, we unfortunately lack the suitable funds to acquire anything more than, say, a Snapchat video or a student film.
 But what’s so bad about that?

-Ladies and gentlemen, I’m thrilled to present our latest venture here at TCA: par-uh-dahym.
-Par-uh-dahym (pronounced paradigm) is a new branch of The Critics Agree that specializes in licensing the best amateur and student films from outlets like Vine, YouTube, and college media arts festivals.
+Without further ado, dear readers, I’m thrilled to present our latest venture here at TCA: par-uh-dahym!
+Par-uh-dahym (pronounced paradigm) is a new branch of The Critics Agree that specializes in licensing the best releases from outlets like Vine, YouTube, and college media arts festivals.
 Every few paychecks, we’ll add a new title to the par-uh-dahym family, complete with a post detailing plot synopsis, box art, technical specs, and more.
-You’ll be able to purchase these great movies immediately, but only while supplies last.
+You’ll be able to purchase these great movies through our website, but only while supplies last.
 After that, they go back into the par-uh-dahym vault.

 The critics agree: the Oscar winners of tomorrow are the par-uh-dahym stars of today!
 We hope you enjoy.

 Co-founder, The Critics Agree and par-uh-dahym

 This month’s release is the 2015 student film Fourth St., directed by Drexel University graduate Jeremy King.